Wheatgrass Benefits For Health

-Wheatgrass is nutrient-dense & plant-based, and not much can claim to be “greener”.
-With hundreds of vitamins, minerals, & phytonutrients all in optimal proportions for what the body needs, it’s pretty incredible.
-Thousands of health-conscious people drink this juice daily to experience its amazing wheatgrass benefits for health, and you can too.
+With hundreds of vitamins, minerals, & phytonutrients all balanced for what the body needs, wheatgrass is a powerful superfood.
+Thousands of health-conscious people drink this juice daily to experience the amazing wheatgrass benefits for health, and you can too.

 1oz = 2.5 lbs Veggies

 Wheatgrass is so nutrient-dense, one shot is like eating a huge salad.

 Feel more alert and energized without needing caffeine.
 Drink wheatgrass before or after a workout to improve your performance.

 Wheatgrass is one of the most alkalizing foods, allows your body to get rid of toxins, and creates an environment for optimal healing.

 10’s of thousands of people over the past nearly 40 years who regularly drink wheatgrass have reported they experience these amazing health benefits*

 Mental & Physical

 > Younger & Healthier Appearance